-Wifi, pronounced ‘why-fy’, is wireless internet that, quite literally, enables access to broadband internet without the use of wires.
-Instead, it uses radio waves in the same way that your mobile phone or television does.
-This means that you can use your laptop or other internet-enabled device anywhere in a building without having to install extra cables or phone lines, as long as the radio waves can reach the device that links the computer to the radio waves.
+Modems connect to the internet.
+Wifi, pronounced ‘why-fy’ enables you to connect to a modem without the use of wires.
+It uses low powered radio waves in the same way that your radio or television does.
+This means that you can use your laptop or other internet-enabled device anywhere in a building without having to install extra cables or phone lines, as long as the radio waves can reach the modem and it allows you to connect to it..

-Wifi also allows several computers, laptops and the like to be connected to the internet at any one time, essentially creating a network between all the devices in your home or office.
-Wifi is also increasingly found in public places, such as libraries and cafés, making it easy to access the internet while on the move.
+Wifi also allows several computers, laptops, printers and the like to be connected at any one time, essentially creating a network between all the devices in your home or office.
+Wifi is also increasingly found in public places, such as libraries and cafés, making it easy to access the internet while on the move, often for free.